Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Introduction

+The importance of asymmetries in economic decision problems has been recognized for a long time; see \cite{granger1969prediction}, \cite{manski1989estimation}, \cite{granger2000economic}, \cite{diebold1996optimal,diebold1997optimal}, \cite{elliott2016economic}, among others.
 The combination of high-dimensional data and general loss functions in binary decision problems is challenging and not well understood.\footnote{In contrast, the asymmetric decisions in the regression setting can be achieved via quantile regression, see \cite{koenker1978regression}, the asymmetric least-squares, see \cite{newey1987asymmetric}, or more generally with M-estimators based on a suitable asymmetric loss function; see \cite{elliott2016economic}.} Econometricians have studied nonparametric binary choice problems for a long time, but the literature does not offer computationally attractive solutions for high-dimensional datasets.
-The existing attempts to relax the strong parametric distributional assumptions result in \textit{non-smooth} combinatorial optimization problems, also known as NP-hard problems.
-Indeed, the maximum score method of \cite{manski1975maximum}, or the extension to the asymmetric loss functions proposed by \cite{elliott2013predicting}, leads to such NP-hard optimization problems which makes them computationally challenging in data-rich environments.
+For example, \cite{elliott2013predicting} consider the binary utility maximization problem similar to (\ref{eq:decision_problem}) and propose to solve its empirical counterpart by extending the maximum score estimator of \cite{manski1975maximum}.
+These examples typically involve \textit{non-smooth} and \textit{non-convex} combinatorial optimization which is known to be NP-hard and, hence, challenging to apply in modern data-rich environments.\footnote{Several efforts have been made to make these problems computationally feasible.
+For example, \cite{horowitz1992smoothed} proposes to use kernel smoothing which addresses the lack of smoothness, but not the lack of convexity. \cite{florios2008exact} considers the mixed-integer optimization that requires special solvers without guarantees of finding the global optimum.}